thales-markets/thales-improvement-proposals/TIPs/TIP-56.md

 ## Specification

- This TIP entails the Thales Treasury to dedicate 250,000 OP tokens from the total Phase 0 OP tokens distribution for Thales, as 20-week Pro Rata Trading Incentives program for Thales traders.
+ This TIP entails the Thales Treasury to dedicate 100,000 THALES tokens and 200,000 OP tokens from the total Phase 0 OP tokens distribution for Thales, as a 20-week Pro Rata Trading Incentives program for Thales traders.
 The distribution between traders for each round and for each positional token buy volume is to be calculated by off-chain scripts, and distributed accordingly.

 ## Rationale